Papers

 Our work focuses on improving the sample complexity of blackbox reductions from mechanism design to algorithm design (in particular, the so-called epsilon-BIC-to-BIC reduction).
 Existing reductions are based on the replica-surrogate bipartite matching procedure, which requires exponentially-many samples from input distributions.

 We show that under some natural structural assumptions (independent items, and a Lipschitz-ness condition on valuation functions), we can improve the sample complexity to polynomial in the relevant parameters.
 This resolves the central open question from a FOCS'18 paper.
 Our mechanism is based on a new variant of replica-surrogate matching, and our analysis uses concentration specific to product distributions as well as a few neat tricks to handle small errors and failure probabilities.
-Stay tuned for a paper on our formal results!

-I worked on this project for my senior thesis at Princeton, advised by Matt Weinberg and Eric Xue.
+I worked on this project for my senior thesis at Princeton, advised by Prof. Matt Weinberg and Eric Xue.
+Stay tuned for a paper on our results!
+Meanwhile, slides from my thesis talk and a poster from EC'25 (both with a preliminary version of our current results) are available here: [slides] and [poster].

 Prophet inequalities are a class of online selection problems that ask how well an agent choosing online from a sequence of items, under some set of feasibility constraints, can approximate the offline optimal feasible subset of items.
 The prophet inequality for matroid intersection constraints is a decade-old open problem, with an asymptotic gap between linear upper bounds and roughly-square-root lower bounds on the approximation ratio, and what's especially intriguing is that the existing lower bound construction satisfies many special conditions that need not hold in general—yet no alternate constructions have been explored.